Malacosteus niger: Morphology

 Malacosteus niger has one of the largest relative gapes of any fish with the lower jaw being approximately one-quarter of the fishes length (Figure A).
 It has enlarged fangs the curve back into its mouth to prevent its prey from escaping its grip (Figure B).
-M. nigers is unique in that it does not contain gill rakers or gill teeth which is typically found in carnivorious fish species (Figure C).
-The anterior vertebrae appear to be unossified which enables the fish to “throw back its head” to take on relatively large prey.
-Lastly, M. nigers lacks an ethinoid membrane (no “floor” in its mouth) which allows for it to consume bigger prey species (Figure D).
+M. nigers is unique in that it does not contain gill rakers or gill teeth which is typically found in carnivorous fish species (Figure C).
+The anterior vertebrae appear to be unossified which enables the fish to "throw back its head" to take on relatively large prey.
+Lastly, M. nigers lacks skin between its mandibular rami (no "floor" in its mouth) which allows it to consume bigger prey species (Figure D).
 (Refer to image on right hand side of webpage).
 The lack of a floor of the oral cavity allows for decreased resistive forces which allows M. niger to close its mouth rapidly and easily trap its prey.
 This adaptation also minimizes the amount of energy required for M. niger to close its mouth, thus permitting it to quickly latch onto fast-swimming prey.

 The postorbital photophore in this species is larger than in M. australis.
 It also differs in lateral photophore count, as well as in morphological characters.
 The maximum known length is 25.6 cm (10.1 in).
 Its specific epithet niger is Latin for "black".

 Ecological and geographical distribution

 Malacosteus niger is a circumglobal species and has a large geographic range.
 It can typically be found from the Arctic latitudes of 66° North and from 30° South in the Southern Hemisphere.
-While M. nigers is found throughout the world, it appears to be widely distributed and found often in the Eastern Central Atlantic Ocean.
-M. niger does not leave the mesopalgic and is known to have a vertical range from 500 meters to 1000 meters.
-Interestingly, it is believed to be the only member of the family that does not go through diel/vertical migration, which means that it does not migrate up to the surface like other fish species.
+While M. niger is found throughout the world, it appears to be widely distributed and found often in the Eastern Central Atlantic Ocean.
+M. niger does not participate in dial vertical migration, and is known to have a vertical range from 500 meters to 2500 meters (1640-8202ft), specimens of M.niger seem to be most frequently captured between 700 meters to 1500 meters (2296 to 4921ft).
+Interestingly, it is believed to be the only member of the stomiidae family that does not go through diel/vertical migration, which means that it does not migrate up to shallower waters at night like other deep-sea fish species.